laravel/docs/routing.md

 		throw new NotFoundHttpException;
 	});

-If you wish to use your own resolution logic, you should use the `Router::bind` method.
+If you wish to use your own resolution logic, you should use the `Route::bind` method.
 The Closure you pass to the `bind` method will receive the value of the URI segment, and should return an instance of the class you want to be injected into the route:

 	Route::bind('user', function($value)
 	{